edpeyton/rpsi/README.md

 chosen confidence level $\alpha$.
 In the case above, both distributions are treated as random.
 However, there are contexts where the base distribution is considered to be a population and not a random sample.
 In those instances, the expression above simplifies.
-See (Yurdakul, 2018) for details.
+See (Yurdakul & Naranjo, 2020) for details.

 The key thing to note is that a critical value that can be used as a threshold is simply